weltond/DataStructure/LeetCode/hashmap/30-Substring-with-Concatenation-of-All-Words.md

             for (int r = i; r + w1 <= lens; r += w1) {
                 str = s.substring(r, r + w1);

-                if (map.containsKey(str)) {
+                // if substring is in the list if (map.containsKey(str)) {
                     curMap.put(str, curMap.getOrDefault(str, 0) +1);

-                    if (curMap.get(str) <= map.get(str)) cnt++;
+                    // increase cnt if list has not been fully used if (curMap.get(str) <= map.get(str)) cnt++;

+                    // sliding window
                     while (curMap.get(str) > map.get(str)){
-                        tmp = s.substring(start, start + w1);
+                        // get substring from start and remove tmp = s.substring(start, start + w1);
                         start += w1;
                         curMap.put(tmp, curMap.get(tmp) - 1);

-                        if (curMap.get(tmp) < map.get(tmp)) cnt--;
+                        // if tmp substring that is in the list is removed by sliding window, decrease cnt if (curMap.get(tmp) < map.get(tmp)) cnt--;
                     }

-                    if (cnt == lenm) {
+                    // do something after sliding window stopped (match requirement) if (cnt == lenm) {
                         res.add(start);
                         tmp = s.substring(start, start + w1);